Last Updated on April 1, 2022

-Top Attractions for Niagara Fall in Winter
+Top Attractions for Niagara Falls in the Winter

 Coming from a suburb of Cleveland, I grew up taking lots of trips to Niagara Falls, Canada, since it is so close.
 It is 3 ½ hrs from Cleveland, 1 ½ hrs away from Toronto and just a drive across the bridge from Buffalo, New York, so it is reachable from many directions and makes for a quick and easy day or weekend trip.